patrickkfkan/patreon-dl/README.md

 | `cookie`          | Cookie to include in requests; required for accessing patron-only content.
 See [How to obtain Cookie](https://github.com/patrickkfkan/patreon-dl/wiki/How-to-obtain-Cookie). |
 | `useStatusCache`  | Whether to use status cache to quickly determine whether a target that had been downloaded before has changed since the last download.
 Default: `true` |
 | `pathToFFmpeg`    | Path to `ffmpeg` executable.
 If not specified, `ffmpeg` will be called directly when needed, so make sure it is in the PATH. |
+| `pathToYouTubeCredentials` | Path to file storing YouTube credentials for connecting to a YouTube account when downloading embedded YouTube videos.
+Its purpose is to allow YouTube Premium accounts to download videos at higher than normal qualities.
+For more information, see [Configuring YouTube connection](#configuring-youtube-connection).
 | `outDir`          | Path to directory where content is saved.
 Default: current working directory |
 | `dirNameFormat`   | How to name directories: (object)<ul><li>`campaign`: see [Campaign directory name format](#campaign-directory-name-format)</li><li>`content`: see [Content directory name format](#content-directory-name-format)</li></ul> |
 | `filenameFormat`  | Naming of files: (object)<ul><li>`media`: see [Media filename format](#media-filename-format) |